← Back to 史記

 西綿 使

 So he went west with the thirty summoned scholars, along with the High Emperor's attendants who were scholars and his own disciples—over a hundred people total—and they practiced in a continuous tent in the open fields.
 After practicing for over a month, Shusun Tong said, 'Your Majesty can try observing.'
 After the High Emperor observed, he had them perform the rites and said, 'I can do this.'
-He then ordered all the ministers to practice and rehearse, assembling them in the tenth month.
+He then ordered all the ministers to practice and rehearse, scheduling the assembly for the tenth month.

 14